rachael-ross/bkrva-chatapp-with-voice-and-openai-outline/README.md

-# coding-project-template# Speech To Text ChatBot Demo
+# Speech To Text ChatBot Demo